 Location: 10-12, Dorileou Str, Athina 115 21, Greece

 - SAH: This Dorileou street eatery has earned a reputation for its Mediterranean-inspired food.
 Whether you want to have ribeye steak or tomato salad, this place will certainly leave you full and satisfied.

 Location: 10-12, Dorileou Street, Athina 115 21, Greece

 - A Little Taste of Home: This Gazi Space place is known for serving a truly borderless menu.
 You will get everything here starting from Greek lamb shank to Belgian waterzooi to Chinese rice noodles.
 If you are fond of guacamole, don’t be shy.
 Just ask for it.

 Whether shopping makes you happy or whether you are looking for collectibles, you must visit these streets during your stay in Athens.

 - Ermou Street: Ermou Street takes pride in being filled with international clothing and accessories brands.
 In addition, consider visiting the neo-classical Fokas building and cosmetic store Hondos Center both of which guarantee a unique experience.

-- Aeolou and Agios Markos Streets: Put your bargaining skills to test at these streets while buying clothes, fabrics, shoes etc. Local women consider this to be a paradise.
+- Aeolus and Agios Markos Streets: Put your bargaining skills to test at these streets while buying clothes, fabrics, shoes, etc. Local women consider this to be a paradise.
 You must visit the Agia Irini Square here for lunch or snacks.
 Your trip to Athens will remain incomplete without visiting this market.